you-n-g/plugin-scaffold.nvim/README.md

 ```

 The template includes these features:
+- Scaffold for Neovim Lua plugins to ease the organization of your code
 - panvimdoc: automatically generates Vim docs from the README.md using [panvimdoc](https://github.com/kdheepak/panvimdoc)
 - auto-release: automatically generates a changelog and adds version tags based on your commit messages